colorfulsing/vm_host/README.md

 modprobe -i vfio-pci
 ```

-Notice that these values usually use `0000` as prefix, but you can check `/sys/bus/pci/devices` just to be sure this is the right prefix, otherwise, change it to whatever it is.
+>**Note:** Notice that these values usually use `0000` as prefix, but you can check `/sys/bus/pci/devices` just to be sure this is the right prefix, otherwise, change it to whatever it is.

 Make sure that `/usr/sbin/vfio-pci-override.sh` is executable: